-In February 2009, K-V and certain of its subsidiaries announced a voluntary recall of most of its prescription products.
+In January 2009, K-V and certain of its subsidiaries announced a voluntary recall of most of its prescription products.
+In addition, K-V voluntarily suspended the manufacturing and shipping of all of its products.
 Subsequent to the recall, K-V announced plans to reduce its workforce by 700 employees.
-In January 2009, K-V voluntarily suspended the manufacturing and shipping of all of its products.
 Evamist is not manufactured by K-V and was not subject to the recall.
+In July 2009, K-V announced that it had hired a firm that specializes in restructurings and bankruptcies.
 Given the uncertainties with K-V, it is difficult to determine the extent of the adverse impact on Evamist.
-Although we are entitled to additional milestone payments from future sales of Evamist by K-V, at the present time we do not anticipate receiving any additional milestones for the sales of Evamist.
+Although we are entitled to additional milestone payments from future sales of Evamist by K-V, at the present time we do not anticipate receiving any additional milestone payments from sales of Evamist.